-I grew up in Kentucky, but I’ve lived in Nashville for the last twenty years.
+I grew up in Kentucky, but I’ve lived in Nashville for a long time.
 I’ve been writing since I was eight years old.
 I started with a newspaper that I wrote, illustrated and distributed with the help of my mom’s work copy machine.
 I had a successful run of three editions before publishing an exposé based on sketchy facts in my fourth edition – that one shut me down for good!
 Since then, I’ve become an accountant that writes, sings, ballroom dances and paints in her spare time, a wife to a kick-ass filmmaker, and a mother to a too-smart-for-his-own-good but highly empathetic college-age (eeek!) son, which is my favorite role of all.
 Oh, and I have two fur babies pictured below (Mia is the lab, Kirby is the curmudgeon Yorkie).

 What were you like at school?

 I was a very good student – all A’s, or very nearly so.
 I had scholarships to college which was good, because I married young (at eighteen) the first time and was living on my own with my new husband.
 We were broke and knew it (I always wonder how some people can say they were broke but didn’t know it – it was very apparent to us :)).
 Anyway, I worked three part-time jobs and studied my butt off during college, but I graduated summa cum laude.
 In high school, I was talkative with my friends, but I didn't feel a great need to try to be popular.
 I moved a lot growing up -- 8 times by the time I graduated from high school.
 I was tired of starting over and trying to make all new friends by the time I moved, just before my sophomore year, the last time.